majewski-jacek/Sololearn_Code_Coach-edabit_challenges/README.md

  - Snake_Arena_Filling.py -> project that takes the side n of the screen and returns the number of times the snake can eat before it runs out of space.

+ - Encode_morse.py -> project that takes a string as an argument and returns the Morse code equivalent.

 ## IN-PROGGRES

  - None